claudchereji/ismr/README.md

 The script will transcribe the audio using WhisperX, identify offensive language segments, and replace them with the censor beep sound.
 The output audio will be saved as `output_audio.mp3` in the specified output directory.

-**Note:** Make sure to adjust the list of cusswords in the code to match your specific use case.
+**Note:** Make sure to adjust the list of keywords in the code to match your specific use case.